 The world is full of opportunity.
-A new breakthrough technology is making waves around the world, and everything’s gonna be different this time.
+New breakthrough technology is making waves around the world, and everything’s gonna be different this time.
 Full of optimism, you educate the market of your visionary abilities and the upcoming transformation.
 No one cares.
 Well, they’re really excited, cause you’re really excited, but no one will take a risk.
 They won’t gamble the house on your pipe dreams.
 Lots of meetings and conference panels.
 No revenue.

 So you settle for pilots.
 Every customer is basically an expensive lesson.
 Everyone has different requirements, and the outcomes are typically short of expectations for both parties.
 The customer gets to tick the innovation box on their CV, and the startup finally gets a meeting accepted with a VC.
-Fair trade.
+Fairtrade.

 Solution: Custom software.
 Monolith architecture.
 Nothing else to it.
 Will code for food.